Applicants to an AU MBA program must have:

 Transfer credit means that students may apply to transfer graduate course credits earned elsewhere at recognized academic institutions into the MBA programs.

 In order to apply for transfer credit, applicants must first apply and be accepted to the MBA program.

 Only graduate level course credits that have never been applied toward any degree program, are eligible for consideration.
 Up to a maximum of 15 credits can be transferred upon approval of the MBA Program Director.

-The MBA Program Director and/or Faculty of Business faculty will determine whether transfer credits will be permitted into the MBA program.
+The MBA Program Director will determine whether transfer credits will be permitted into the MBA program.
 If transfer credit is awarded, a study plan will be provided outlining how students will integrate previous coursework with the program.

 Subject to the approval of the MBA Program Director and payment of the appropriate fee, students may take one of their required MBA program online elective courses from another post-secondary institution if such a course is relevant and equivalent to courses in the MBA program at Athabasca University.
 Transfer credit will not be permitted for the in-residence elective requirement.

 A written request, including a detailed outline of the course, must be sent to the MBA Program Director at least one month before the course registration deadline.
 Upon successful completion of the course (with the appropriate passing grade), students must submit an official transcript in order to obtain credit for the course.

 Information effective September 1, 2019 to August 31, 2020.